 The entry here is completely free but you are more than welcome to donate to your heart’s content.

-The vast series of self-guided trails also make for interesting walks in summers and adventurous cross-country skiing in the winters.
+The vast series of self-guided trails also make for interesting walks for solo travelers both in summer and adventurous cross-country skiing in the winter.
 Popular trails include the Goodwin Trail and the Tree Identification Trail.

 The New Hampshire Historical Society was founded in the year 1823.
 The society has been dedicated for nearly 200 years to educating people about the culture and history of this beautiful state.
 It includes a library and a museum, and the society also runs various outreach programs.